Employees tell me things they don’t tell their manger.

 That’s not what their managers have hired me to do.
 More than likely, they asked me to deliver a seminar to help their employees work through differences or perhaps communicate more effectively with one another.

 When I’ve volunteered this sort of unsolicited feedback in the past, it usually doesn’t go well.
 So I’ve learned to provide this sort of feedback only if they specifically hired me to tell them what I’ve learned.

 What do your employees say about you?

 What would your employees tell me if we had a chance to chat privately?
 Hopefully it’s not what I hear all too often.
-The employees at their wits end tell me the boss is killing them.
-A bit of an exaggeration, but it’s close to what they say.
+The employees at their wits-end tell me all the reasons their boss is the worst.

 - Piles on more work than they have time to do.

 - Doesn’t provide them with the training they need to do their jobs.

 - Expects them to get the job done with tools and technology that don’t work.

 - Doesn’t give them credit for the effort they make.

 - Withholds raises and other reasonable perks.